kaymanb/evolution_of_light/README.txt

 Evolution of Light

 EoL is a roguelike adventure game playable in the shell.
-It is written in python and makes extensive use of the curses library to display text to the screen.
+It is written in python and makes extensive use of the curses library to display ASCII to the screen.

 You play as an explorer, making your way through an endless dungeon.
 You can